tim-watcha/cached_notion/README.md

 pip install cached-notion
 ```

-This command tells pip to look for the package in TestPyPI but also checks the official PyPI for any dependencies that are not available in TestPyPI.

 ### Using Poetry

 For those using Poetry, you can add `CachedNotion` to your project as follows: